SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Some metadata (e.g., the size of a burst of packets, sequence number, and timestamp) can be readily observed or inferred by entities along the network path.
-However, it is essential to recognize that while sequence numbers and timestamps are typically visible in clear-text protocols like TCP, RTP, or SRTP, they may not be directly observable in encrypted protocols such as QUIC.
+However, it is essential to recognize that while sequence numbers and timestamps are typically visible in the clear-text headers of protocols (e.g., TCP, RTP, or SRTP) they are not directly observable in encrypted protocols such as QUIC.
 All metadata sent from the server to the wireless router, including these elements and others, are vulnerable to modification while in transit.
 Only an on-path attacker can modify on-path metadata.
 Such an attacker could engage in other malicious activities, like corrupting the checksum or completely dropping the packet.
 For instance, an active attacker could alter the metadata to mislabel packets containing video key-frames